-No matter what type of employee you’re hiring, chances are they’ll expect some form of health benefit.
-While traditional health plans may be costly for small employers, a health reimbursement arrangement (HRA) is a great, low-cost option to keep your employees satisfied.
+No matter what type of employee you’re hiring, they’ll expect some form of health benefit.
+Many health benefit options are available, such as traditional group health insurance.
+However, traditional health plans may be too costly for some employers, and they don’t provide much flexibility for your employees’ unique needs.

 3. Know what your competition is doing

-Next on your list to becoming an employer of choice is researching how you stack up against your competition—because that’s exactly what your job candidates and your current employees are already doing.
+Next on your list to become an employer of choice and improving your employer brand is researching how you stack up against your competition—because that’s exactly what your job candidates and your current employees are already doing.

-While it may seem daunting trying to compete with larger organizations’ expensive salaries, don’t underestimate the value of providing unique employee benefits.
+While it may seem daunting to compete with other organizations, particularly when it comes to salaries, don’t underestimate the value of providing unique employee benefits.

-Results from Glassdoor’s Employment Confidence Survey show that 4 out of 5 employees would rather have new or additional benefits than a pay raise.
+Glassdoor’s Employment Confidence Survey shows that 4 out of 5 employees would rather have new or additional benefits than a pay raise.